zellwk/zellwk.com/src/posts/2019-10-23-difference-html-css-js.md

 Note: This is a huge list.
 You might get overwhelmed if you look at it.
 The good news is, you don't have to learn everything at once.
 If you're starting out from scratch, I highly suggest reading "[Interneting is hard][3]".
 It explains the basics of HTML and CSS in a simple manner.

-(I'll work on a step-by-step CSS course to bring you from novice to advance in future.
+(I'm working on a step-by-step CSS course to bring you from novice to advance in future.
 Leave your email [here][4] if you want to ask questions/get updates about this course).

 ## JavaScript